greenonline/TinyTextAdventure_in_ZIL/README.md

 As the ZIL code didn't seem to have been made available, I transcribed it and posted it here.

+One point of note: Why [was it decided](https://rec.arts.int-fiction.narkive.com/WoLS9RmC/zilf-a-zil-compiler) to write it in C# and .NET?
+It was rather frustrating trying to get a version of ZILF to run on macOS Catalina (10.15.8).

 ## Links

  - [Tiny Text Adventure: From ZX81 to VIC-20 to Ultimate 64](https://www.youtube.com/watch?v=_d2g5BXdyfU)